AnthonyCheng557/BlackJack/README.md

 # Blackjack Game

 A Razor Pages web application that simulates a Blackjack game.
-The project demonstrates object-oriented C# programming with models for **Cards, Deck, and Game Logic**, combined with Razor Pages for rendering an interactive UI.
+The project demonstrates object-oriented C# programming with models for **Cards, Deck, and Game Logic**, combined with Razor Pages for stateless rendering.

 ## Technologies Used